rushiagr/npf/content/blog/kubernetes-in-30-minutes-with-minikube-on-mac.md

     docker ps

-If the error is `Error response from daemon: client is newer than server (client API version: 1.24, server API version: 1.23)`, then we need to install an older version of docker along with the current docker server installation.
+If it errors with output `Error response from daemon: client is newer than server (client API version: 1.24, server API version: 1.23)`, then we need to install an older version of docker along with the current docker server installation.

 We'll use DVM (docker version manager) for the same, and we need to install DVM